ConnorFD/CompModeling_MolDynamics_SOX2Autoregulation_Results/README.md

 # CompModeling_MolDynamics_SOX2Autoregulation_Results
 mmCIF files of AlphaFold3 models, ChimeraX-predicted hydrogen bond tables, GROMACS RMSD/RMSF trajectories, GROMACS MD input files, and PDBs of selected GROMACS trajectory frames analyzed in "Computational Modeling and Molecular Dynamics Reveal SOX2 Autoregulation Through Competitive mRNA Binding with HuR".
-Further data, including but not limited to full JSON files/confidence metric summaries of AlphaFold3 predictions and MD trajectory files, are available from the authors on request.
+Further data, including but not limited to full JSON files/confidence metric summaries of AlphaFold3 predictions and MD trajectory files, are available from the authors upon request.

 The AlphaFold3_Models folder contains twenty mmCIF files of AlphaFold3 models, as five AlphaFold3 models were created for each of the four protein–RNA interactions analyzed in this manuscript: the SOX2–ES2 interaction, the SOX2–S100A14 interaction, the SOX2–SOX2 mRNA interaction, and the HuR–SOX2 mRNA interaction.